anardashdamir/Technology-in-Azerbaijan---Sentiment-Analysis/README.md

 This repository contains code and data for a sentiment analysis project that focuses on technology-related content in Azerbaijan.
 The project uses data from two sources: Twitter and TechNote, a local technology news website.

 The sentiment analysis aims to classify each tweet and TechNote article into one of three categories: positive, negative, or neutral.
-This is achieved using machine learning techniques and natural language processing libraries such as NLTK and Scikit-learn.
+This is achieved using natural language processing library NLTK.

 The code is written in Python and is divided into two main parts: data collection and preprocessing, and modeling and analysis.
 The data collection and preprocessing scripts use the Twitter API and web scraping techniques to retrieve and clean the data.